-At over 1$ per container for your traditional Play Doh at our local Walmart I decided to get crafty and start making my own super easy DIY non-toxic Play-Doh .
+But, at over 1$ per container for brand name Play Doh at our local Walmart I decided to get crafty and start making my own super easy DIY non-toxic Play-Doh .

 My mum used to make this very recipe for me way back when I was a little girl!
 So, she dusted off her handwritten cookbooks to fetch the recipe and I’ve been making large batches for my little ever since.